willviles/Immerse/README.md

 }, ...
 ```

-*For more information about GSAP easing, click <a href="http://greensock.com/ease-visualizer" target="_blank">here</a>.*
+*For more information about GSAP easing, click <a href="http://greensock.com/ease-visualizer" title="GreenSock Easing Visualizer" target="_blank">here</a>.*

 #### Hash navigation
-By default, Immerse uses [history.replaceState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history#The_replaceState()_method "Manipulating the browser history with history.replaceState") to enable hash navigation between page sections.
+By default, Immerse uses <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history#The_replaceState()_method" title="Manipulating the browser history with history.replaceState" target="_blank">history.replaceState</a> to enable hash navigation between page sections.
 If you don't wish to track state:

 ```js
 // new Immerse().setup.options